mendrugory/blog/content/cv.md

 _Backgammon Galaxy_ • Apr, 2023 — Present

-Hands-on CTO wearing several hats and trying to build a shiny online backgammon game for a great community.
+Hands-on CTO wearing several hats and building a shiny online backgammon game for a great community.
+Working for several years as consultant, I help to organize the tech area, creating a culture, adapting the way of working, deciding about the SW architecture and the SW technologies, and reporting directly to the CEO.

 [https://play.backgammongalaxy.com/](https://play.backgammongalaxy.com/)